Kirk-Esterline/test-projects/README.md

 **What I've learned**
 1. I learned to be less specific about the use of '.this' which allowed for more flexibility.
 For example, in main.js newImage is defined as 'this'.
 Originally it was defined as 'this.src' which worked fine, but it required a new binding to be declared to target different parts of the element that was clicked.
 By being less specific and defining newImage as simply 'this' only one binding is needed and all the attributes of newImage can be accessed, for example, newImage.src or newImage.alt
 2. I learned about the html data attribute during this project.
 The data attribute enables additional content to be added to an element without changing the way it behaves or is displayed.
 And, importantly 'data' can be accessed easily and cleanly by JS.
+3. WordPress uses both a 'src' and a 'srcset' attribute with img elements.
+While adding this script to a WP site, updating the img src alone didn't change the image.
+However, by passing the heroImage both the 'src' and 'srcset' of the selected image the heroImage did change.
+The 'srcset' is used by the browser to have a collection of images available for different screen circumstances to provide the most appropriate image size.